decentralized-identity/didcomm-messaging/docs/spec-files/encryption.md

 A layer of anonymous encryption (employing ECDH-ES) may be applied around an authenticated encryption envelope (employing ECDH-1PU), obscuring the sender's identity for all but the recipient of the inner envelope.
 In the case of a message forwarded via mediators, anonymous encryption is automatic.

 #### ECDH-1PU key wrapping and common protected headers
 When using authcrypt, the 1PU draft [mandates](https://datatracker.ietf.org/doc/html/draft-madden-jose-ecdh-1pu-04#section-2.1) the use of the AES_CBC_HMAC_SHA family of content encryption algorithms.
-To meet this requirement, JWE messages MUST use common `epk`, `apu`, `apv` and `alg` headers for all recipients.
+To meet this requirement, JWE messages MUST use common `epk`, `apu`, `apv` and `alg` headers for all recipient keys.
 They MUST be set in the `protected` headers JWE section.

 As per this requirement, the JWE building must first encrypt the payload, then use the resulting `tag` as part of the key derivation process when wrapping the `cek`.

 To meet this requirement, the above headers are defined as follows:

-* `epk`: generated once for all recipients.
+* `epk`: generated once for all recipient keys.
 It MUST be of the same type and curve as all recipient keys since kdf with the sender key must be on the same curve.
   - Example: `"epk": {"kty": "EC","crv": "P-256","x": "BVDo69QfyXAdl6fbK6-QBYIsxv0CsNMtuDDVpMKgDYs","y": "G6bdoO2xblPHrKsAhef1dumrc0sChwyg7yTtTcfygHA"}`
 * `apu`: similar to `skid`, this is the producer (sender) identifier, it MUST contain the `skid` value base64 RawURL (no padding) encoded.
 Note: this is base64URL(`skid` value).
   - Example for `skid` mentioned in an earlier [section](#key-ids-kid-and-skid-headers-references-in-the-did-document) above: `ZGlkOmV4YW1wbGU6MTIzNDU2Nzg5YWJjZGVmZ2hpI2tleXMtMQ`